-Sulphur dioxide (SO2): in 2018, all zones and agglomerations within the UK complied with the limit values for 1-hour mean and 24-hour mean SO2 concentration, set for protection of human health.
+Sulphur dioxide (SO2): in 2019, all zones and agglomerations within the UK complied with the limit values for 1-hour mean and 24-hour mean SO2 concentration, set for protection of human health.

-All non-agglomeration zones within the UK also complied with the critical levels for annual mean and winter mean SO2 concentration, set for protection of ecosystems.
-(These are not applicable to built-up areas).
+All non-agglomeration zones within the UK also complied with the critical levels for annual mean and winter mean SO2 concentration, set for protection of ecosystems (these are not applicable to built-up areas).

-Carbon monoxide (CO), benzene and lead: all zones and agglomerations were compliant with the limit values for these three pollutants in 2018.
-The 2018 compliance assessment for CO has been based on objective estimation (explained in Defra's technical report on UK air quality assessment), underpinned by NAEI emission trends, AURN measurement trends and historical modelling assessments.
+Carbon monoxide (CO), benzene and lead: all zones and agglomerations were compliant with the limit values for these three pollutants in 2019.

+The 2019 compliance assessment for CO has been based on objective estimation (explained in Defra's technical report on UK air quality assessment), underpinned by NAEI emission trends, AURN measurement trends and historical modelling assessments.

-Nitrogen dioxide (NO2): in 2018 not all zones and agglomerations were compliant with the limit values.
+Nitrogen dioxide (NO2): in 2019 not all zones and agglomerations were compliant with the limit values.
 The results of the air quality assessment for nitrogen dioxide for each zone are summarised in Table 4-2.

-Two zones had locations where the 1-hour limit value (200 $\mu$ g m-3) was exceeded on more than the permitted 18 occasions during 2018: Greater London Urban Area (UK0001) and South Wales (UK0041).
-The remaining 41 zones and agglomerations complied with the 1-hour mean NO2 limit value.
+One zone had locations where the 1-hour limit value (200 $\mu$ g m-3) was exceeded on more than the permitted 18 occasions during 2019: this was South Wales (UK0041).
+The remaining 42 zones and agglomerations complied with the 1-hour mean NO2 limit value.

-Seven zones met the annual mean limit value for NO2 in 2018:
+Ten zones met the annual mean limit value for NO2 in 2019:

-- Brighton/Worthing/Littlehampton (UK0010)
+- Brighton, Worthing and Littlehampton

+- Leicester Urban Area

+- Kingston upon Hull

-- Birkenhead Urban Area (UK0020)
+- Birkenhead Urban Area

-- Blackpool Urban Area (UK0022)
+- Blackpool Urban Area

-- Preston Urban Area (UK0023)
+- Preston Urban Area

+- Swansea Urban Area

-- Highland (UK0039)
+- Highland

-- Scottish Borders (UK0040)
+- Scottish Borders

-- Northern Ireland (UK0043).
+- Northern Ireland.

-The remaining 36 zones had locations with measured or modelled annual mean $NO_2$ concentrations higher than the annual mean limit value (40 $\mu$ g m-3).
-In 25 of these zones the maximum measured or modelled annual mean $NO_2$ concentration had decreased compared to 2017.
+The remaining 33 zones had locations with measured or modelled annual mean NO2 concentrations higher than the annual mean limit value (40 μg m-3).